rashid2538/rashid2538/README.md

 I'm a full-stack developer with a passion for creating robust and scalable applications.
 I have experience working with a variety of programming languages including:

-- JavaScript 🌐
+- TypeScript/JavaScript 🌐
 - PHP 🐘
 - C# ☕️
 - Python 🐍

-My expertise in front-end technologies like React, Angular, and Vue.js, combined with my knowledge of back-end frameworks like MVC .NET, Node.js, and Laravel, enables me to build end-to-end solutions that meet the needs of my clients.
+My expertise in front-end technologies like React, Angular, and Vue.js, combined with my knowledge of back-end frameworks like MVC .NET, Node.js, ReactJS, VueJS, and Laravel, enables me to build end-to-end solutions that meet the needs for my projects.

 ## Latest Technologies